Saidat23/devops.pbl/MERN.md

 Install Node.js and npm with the command " sudo apt-get install -y nodejs " .
 NPM is a Node package manager used to install Node modules and packages and also to manage dependency conflicts.

+Verify the node installation by runing the command " node -v ".

+Verify the npm installation by runing the command " npm -v ".